thenumbernine/langfix-lua/README.md

 - Think of a new file extension to use?
 - How about `++` etc operators?
 But for the latter I'd have to change the single-line comments `--` ...  maybe go as far as Python did and just do `+=` 's ?
 - I disagree so strongly with LuaJIT's default ctype struct index behavior of throwing errors if fields are missing, which breaks typical Lua convention of just returning nil, that I'm half-tempted to wrap all indexing operations in my `lua-ext`'s `op.safeindex` function, just to restore the original functionality, just to prove a point, even though I know it'll slow everything down incredibly.
-- I'm still thinking how to handle lambdas that are single-expression multiple-return-value.
-	If I allow them as `[x]x+1,x+2` then when parsing lambdas in arguments, all successive arguments get lumped into the lambda's multiple-return.
-		This gets avoided if I wrap the lambda in ()'s, but then I have to wrap all lambdas being passed into function arguments with ()'s.
-	Maybe I would require an extra () around the multiple-return arguments of a single-expression multiple-return lambda, but then that would cause a truncated-multiple-return (i.e. `(...)` evaluates to just the first argument of `...`) to be wrapped in *two* parenthesis instead of just one as with Vanilla Lua.
-	(I.e. `[x](x+1, x+2)` would return two values, but then `[x]((assert(x, 'truncate')))` would be proper syntax to truncate the `'truncate'` string upon returning).

-- How about a legit ternary operator: `a ? b : c` but safe for boolean types?
-However this syntax could clash with safe-navigation operator combined with index-by-value, i.e. `a?[b]:c()` could be evaluated as `a and a[b]:c()` or as `a and a[b] or c()`.
-	- How about combine `:` with safe-navigation as well, so `a?.b?.c : 42` is also a boolean-safe version of `a?.b?.c or 42`?
- 	- How about intermediate default assignments as well? `a?.b=Foo()?.c=Bar()` will assign `a.b = Foo()` if it doesn't exist and `a.b.c = Bar()` if it doesn't exist, and return `a.b.c`.
-	- Would be nice, but `a ? b : d` conflicts with `a?.b`
-	- Wow can we unify ternary and safe-navigation?
-	- how about `?a.b.c` is a short-circuit on all successive evaluations?
-		- and `?a.b.c:d` is the same, but use `d` as the default
-		- ... but this is ambiguous with a `self` call `c:d()`
-	- or how about ternary is the default, combined with safe-navigation, and with 2nd arg defaults to 1st arg, and 3rd arg defaults to `nil`?
-	-  so `a.b.c ?` is the equivalent to js's `a?.b?.c`
-	-  and `a.b.c ?: 42` is the equivalent to js's `a?.b?.c || 42`
-	- but this would mean that all indexing/calling on the 1st arg of ternary would need to be rewritten.
-	- What if I had pure ternary with defaults and no safe-navigation, then how would safe-navigation look? `a ? a.b ? a.b.c`...
-	- What if I had purely safe-navigation with fallback? `a.b.c?` ... looks a lot simpler ...
-	- What about safe-navigation of some but not all indexes?  `((a.b)?.c).d?`
-		- ... and this is this idea's weakness, is that how do you specify which index operations to make safe versus those to not?
-		- Should the safe-access change *all* indexing operations?
-Should it only change up until it reaches another ... parenthesis?
-Another safe-access?
-		- That's the downside to this model, once safe-access is on, how to turn it off?
-	- how about `?` is postfix for safety of just the last most index?  and `:` is a separate operator that works like `or` but is boolean-safe?
-		- `a .b? .c? .d? : 42` ... but then which would `:` associate with?

 - can I make an operator to do this, since I do it often enough?
 	- `cache ?[l]:={} ?[m]:={} ?[i]:={} ?[j]:=[] do ... return c end`